UI 45x13x6 [C321] / N38 - badge holder

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
-Additionally, miniscule components of these products are able to be problematic in medical diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these magnets have the potential to complicate diagnosis in case of swallowing.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.